 Lastly, business logic is critical.
 You want an app that can handle calculations, integrations, and more than just the opening and closing of pages.
 Microflows bridge that gap.

 A microflow is the business logic based on Business Process Modeling Notation (BPMN) and it allows you to visualize the logic you are building.
-You can build microflows with simple drag and drop steps and alter them as the business rules change.
+You can build microflows with simple drag-and-drop steps and alter them as the business rules change.

 Building apps without code is possible!
 All it takes is a clear strategy and the right no-code or low-code platform.
-To get started, try Mendix Studio for free.